 There are a few ways to make your email more secure.
 Firstly you should make sure that you are connecting to your email server securely using HTTPS.
 You may have seen the "golden padlock" when you connect to some sites (particularly in the case of internet banking).
 HTTPS encrypts internet traffic between you and the website you are browsing.
 SSL certificates are only granted to websites giving this HTTPS connection by certificate authorities that do some background checks on the website before issuing one.

 There are technically different levels of certificate for which different levels of background checks are required.
-The Domain Validated one is only validated against the domain name itself and offers the least protection to the end user.
+The Domain Validated one is only validated against the domain name itself and offers the least protection to the end-user.
 An Organisation Certificate requires checks the background of the business or organisation itself.
-Finally the top level one is an Extended Validation Certificate, which gives the familiar Green Bar you see on internet banking sites.
+Finally, the top-level one is an Extended Validation Certificate, which gives the familiar Green Bar you see on internet banking sites.

-Most email providers such as GMail offer SSL, and if yours doesn’t, it should!
+Most email providers such as Gmail offer SSL, and if yours doesn't, it should!
 Even Yahoo!
 Mail, widely criticised for not having SSL, has just enabled this as an option.
 Other services such as Twitter and Facebook now allow SSL too, so make sure you switch the service on.
 If you are an avid Facebook user, I recommend you read my guide on how to do a security audit on your personal Facebook profile.

 An easy way to ensure you are using HTTPS as much as possible, you should be using a Chrome or Firefox plugin called HTTPS Everywhere from the Electronic Frontier Foundation.
 This plugin makes sure that you always connect to a website using SSL if it is available.
 For more information, see the article from the Electronic Frontier Foundation on HTTPS Everywhere.

 Unfortunately, even if you do connect to a website with SSL, you can still technically be at risk.
 Always check the domain name of the website you are visiting to make sure it looks correct.
-Although SSL certificates should be generated for legitimate businesses, there have been the odd occasion when SSL certificates have been improperly issued
+Although SSL certificates should be generated for legitimate businesses, there has been the odd occasion when SSL certificates have been improperly issued

 Secure Yourself with a VPN